aledecicco/english-programming-language/README.md

 Modifies the value of the given variable, appending the list to it.

 # Possible improvements:
-- Infer variable aliases from their types in titles
-- Optional aliases in function parameters and `ForEach` iterators
-- Use `each` for generators in function arguments
 - Find a better syntax for specifying function return types
-- Garbage collector (try to, and in case of error?)
+- Some sort of try-catch expression (try to, and in case of error?)
-- Some sort of try-catch expression
 - Implement importing other files as libraries (without the `Run` procedure)
 - Prevent the `Run` procedure from being called explicitly
 - Add more built-in functions